padiks/django-modular-project/README.md

-# Despatch - Django Modular CRUD
+# Stock - Django Modular CRUD

 **Despatch** is a lightweight, modular **Django** application that demonstrates complete **CRUD (Create, Read, Update, Delete)** operations using an **SQLite** database.
 It’s designed as a learning project for building modular Django apps with blueprints, SQLAlchemy, and Bootstrap 5.